CPJKU/partitura/docs/introduction.rst

 ============

-The principal aim of the `partitura` package is to handle richly structured musical information as conveyed by common Western music notation.
+The principal aim of the `partitura` package is to handle richly structured musical information as conveyed by modern staff music notation.
 It provides a much wider range of possibilities to deal with music than the more reductive (but very common) pianoroll-oriented approach inspired by the MIDI standard.